qiutianyu/qiutianyu.github.io/_pages/includes/about-me.md

 # About Me

+Too lazy to update.

-I am a research scientist at [Shenzhen Research Institute of Big Data](http://www.sribd.cn/en) (SRIBD).
+I was a research scientist at [Shenzhen Research Institute of Big Data](http://www.sribd.cn/en) (SRIBD).

 <!-- <a href='http://www.sribd.cn/en'><img src='./images/sribd.png' style='width: 8em;'></a> -->